Problems in the bedroom can be overwhelming

 There are many different types of sexual problems for both men and women.
 Some sexual issues are organic (biological) in nature and a GP can help with these sexual problems through medication and other treatments.

 However, most sexual problems originate in the mind and are not due to a physical (organic) problem in the body.
-These types of sexual problems are usually treated through counselling and psychotherapy, in particular, sex therapy.
+These types of sexual problems are usually treated through counselling and psychotherapy, in particular, psychosexual therapy.
 Sexual issues are one of the most common reasons people come to therapy.

 Why is having sex so difficult?